 3. Apply a load carefully with the jack only until the "minimum diameter equals the maximum diameter," or until the gland will easily slip over the end.
 No more jacking should be attempted or necessary - DO NOT ATTEMPT TO PERMANENTLY ROUND END.

-4. When no mechanical joint restraint device is used, carefully relax and remove the jack and timbers from the pipe after joint assembly.
+4. After the joint is completely assembled and the bolts (if involved) are uniformly tightened to the required torque, carefully relax and remove the jack and timbers from the pipe.